Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 Throughout the month, we continue to seek deals through Flashfood for our top-up grocery shopping.

-Also, our significant shop is at Costco once a month, including filling up the truck with gas.
+Additionally, our significant shopping trip is to Costco once a month, which includes filling up the truck with gas.

 If I buy beer, I use my monthly allowance to do so as I can spend it on whatever I please.